JJLongoria/aura-helper/README.md

 ### Code Completion features

     Call components easy, construct components easy, complet code easy, make your work more easy.
 To many snippets and code completion tools for make your work more productive:
+#### Apex:
+You can get all Queriable metadata objects and his fields easy.
+Write the name of an sObject (or part of it and press ctrl+enter) and get all field from it.
+If the field are a reference, you can get all fields from it too.
+For Example.
+"Account."
+List all account fields.
+Or "Opportunity.Account." list all fields from Account, and so on. (sObject.field.field.field...)
+For use this tools, you need to refresh metadata index of the objects ("Refresh Metadata Index" or "Refresh Metadata Index for Object" commands)
 #### Aura (Lightning):

 ##### - Get Aura Attributes:
 You can get any component attributes (even the inherited) on .cmp files and .js files Only need type: "v." and you can show and use all attributes.
+If the attribute is a SObject you can get all fields from it like in Apex Code

 ##### - Get JavaScript Controller functions:
 You can get any controller functions (even the inherited) on .cmp files